-Program Description: Students desiring to pursue an optometry degree should have a strong interest in science and have excellent communication skills.
-In the United States a prospective optometrist must complete a four-year course of study, including a year of internship, at a school that offers the Doctor of Optometry (OD) degree.
-A state licensing examination must then be passed before the optometrist can begin practice.
+Students desiring to pursue an optometry degree should have a strong interest in science and have excellent communication skills.
+They can obtain an Associate of Arts Degree after their two years of study at Iowa Central Community College before transferring to a four-year school to complete their Bachelor's Degree.
+Courses in physics, chemistry, biology, mathematics and English should be taken to prepare for admission to optometry school.
+In the United States a prospective optometrist must complete a four-year course of study after acceptance to graduate school, including a year of internship at a school that offers the Doctor of Optometry (OD) degree.
+At this time there are only 17 schools in the United States and all have very competitive admissions standards.
+A state board examination must then be passed before the optometrist can receive their license to begin to practice.